 For this reason, I don’t believe Bug Bounty hunters should not spend that much time on those.
 Detectify and other scanners will also evolve, and they will catch those XSS.
-Most companies would be save money by using a scanner first.
+Most companies would save money by using a scanner first.
 I think that Bug Bounties will evolve more and that is why I have invested so much time in it for contextual bugs.
-I’m trying to be many steps ahead of the scanners.
+I’m trying to put myself as many steps ahead of the scanners as possible.

 L: What do yo do if you come across a common vulnerability like XSS?

 I: If I encounter it of course I would report it!
 And to give you an example, I will look for XSS, but with strange attack vectors.
 Take the one with email addresses for example – I read the RFC, saw that they included comments, and that it could include an XSS-payload.
 Then I start looking for it, because it is special.

 Another example is that I recently started sending HTML-emails to random email addresses.
 Some of those email addresses, for example support, would just take the content of the email and show it in some web interface where it is rendered.
 That would make my blind XSS-payload work.

 As a third example, I once sent money to a couple of companies and in the transfer description of the wire transfer I put an XSS-payload, to see if it would fire on financial systems.
 It would cost me one cent per try, but if it did fire it would do so in their financial system. … turns out the payload actually did fire, but in the banking environment and the bank did not have a Bug Bounty program.